CalumForsterDev/CalumForsterDev.github.io/_posts/2018-01-19-HTTPS-The-Easy-Way.md

 Imagine a security flaw is discovered in SSL/TLS and you need to upgrade.
 Wouldn't it be nice to just update the proxy, instead of having to go through each of your applications and update them in turn?

 ### You need to run your application with root privileges
 For your application to be listening for HTTP (port 80) or HTTPS (port 443), it would require root privileges.
-[It is not a good idea to run your application with root privileges](http://bencane.com/2012/02/20/why-you-should-avoid-running-applications-as-root/) so you even if your application is currently working with HTTP, using a proxy to forward the traffic to your application is good practise.
+[It is not a good idea to run your application with root privileges](http://bencane.com/2012/02/20/why-you-should-avoid-running-applications-as-root/) so even if your application is currently working with HTTP, using a proxy to forward the traffic to your application is good practice.
 With a proxy already in place, changing to use HTTPS is easy.
 There is no reason to make the changes in all of your applications.

-Having something like [nginx](https://www.nginx.com/resources/wiki/start/) in front of your applications offers a lot more then just the HTTPS.
+Having something like [NGINX](https://www.nginx.com/resources/wiki/start/) in front of your applications offers a lot more then just the HTTPS.
 You also get load balancing, content cache, and monitoring.
 These are the added bonuses of using a proxy.

 ![](/assets/encryption_offloading_other.png)